 - 1 teaspoon dried thyme

-- 1 teaspoon chilli flakes (optional)
+- 1 teaspoon red pepper or chili flakes (optional)

 - 2 teaspoons lemon juice